cds-snc/terraform-modules/vpc/README.md

-# VPC
+# Virtual Private Cloud (VPC)

-This module creates a pre-configured vpc with a pair of subnets split over one or many availability zones.
-Each of the availability zones created has a public and private subnet.
+This module creates a pre-configured VPC with a pair of subnets split over one or many availability zones (AZ).
+Each of the AZs created has a public and private subnet.
 The public subnet has a public IP address attached and has a route to the internet.
 The private subnet has a route to the internet through a nat gateway.

 ## Architecture